radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 step 7: None
 ```

-If you want to get even **more** info ipyrad tracks all kinds of wacky stats and
+If you want to get even **more** info, ipyrad tracks all kinds of wacky stats and
 saves them to a file inside the directories it creates for each step.
 For
-instance to see full stats for step 1 (the wackyness of the step 1 stats at this
+instance, to see full stats for step 1 (the wackyness of the step 1 stats at this
 point isn't very interesting, but we'll see stats for later steps are more verbose):

 ```bash